KILTprotocol/docs/docs/participate/01_Staking/02_Advanced Collator Section/01_adjust_stake.md

 1. Select the collators's KILT address as the extrinsic submitter (the *using the selected account* field)
 2. Select the extrinsic: `parachainStaking -> collatorStakeLess`
-3. Choose the desired stake amount which you want to remove from your current stake (the *more* field).
+3. Choose the desired stake amount which you want to remove from your current stake (the *less* field).
 You can reduce down to minimum collator amount (10,000 KILT), e.g., any value up to the difference of your current stake and the minimum will be accepted.
 4. Sign and submit the extrinsic (the *Submit Transaction* button)